oatmeelsquares/rn7ena_ds5100_montecarlo/README.md

 ```

 ### import
 Since there is only one module, the __init__ file of the montecarlo package will also import the montecarlo module.
-Methods can then be called usind dot notation.
+Methods can then be called using dot notation.

 ```
 import montecarlo
 montecarlo.montecarlo.Die(argument)
 ```

 In order to type less, it is recommended to instead import the module directly as `mc`:
 ```
 from montecarlo import montecarlo as mc mc.Die(argument)